CatalystCode/corpus-to-graph-pipeline/README.md

 |__Parser__    |Processes each document in *New IDs Queue* into <br>sentences and entities and pushes them into *Scoring Queue*
 |__Scoring__   |Scores each sentence in *Scoring Queue* via the *Scoring Service*

-To get more information on the message api between the web jobs and the queues see [Azure Pipeline - Message API](docs/queues.md)
+To get more information on the message api between the web jobs and the queues see [Corpus2Graph Pipeline - Message API](docs/queues.md)

 # Testing
 Initiate tests by running: